IT-miez/Weather-App-Project/README.md

 **JavaScript** (creation of some elements, event-listeners for search and submit button)</br></br>

 ## What I learned
-I did a basic weather app webpage utilizing a public API for weather data.
-I refreshed async/await and promises, alongside fetch API.
+* External API using a api-key
+* async/await
+* promises
+* fetch
+* Document manipulation using DOM-Api